Medina

 The underground entrance building is screened from the road by foliage.
 Medina has many (?20-25 bays) garages behind the entrance building, but they seem currently unused.
 The site appears to be staffed with 1-3 people during the day.

-There are no blast detectors visible.
+There are one blast detector visible.
 Generator exhaust vents are inside the cage in the yard.

 History

-Medina hosted five L4 cables.
+Medina hosted four L4 cables.
 During a site tour in the early 1970's, we were told the spurs went into Cleveland and Akron.
-It was a major maintenance base, hence the large garages.
+It was a major maintenance base, hence the multiple garages.

-The A cable appears to arrive from straight east; it crosses Rt 94 between Granger and I271.
+The A cable appears to arrive from Waterford, PA; it crosses Rt 94 between Granger and I271.

 The M cable heads SE, crosses Granger just W of I71 and then heads east across I71, parallel to Rt.
-18. It may be the cable to Akron.
-Its trench can be seen leaving to the SE.
-(There may be fiber overlaid on that right of way; it's doubtful the original trench would still show up at this date.)
+18. It appears be the cable to Akron/Blackstone.
+Its trench, now with fiber, can be seen leaving to the SE.

 The C cable went to Bluffton; during the tour it was mentioned that it was the next station west.
-(So the C & E must cross at some point.)
-The on-site tech did confirm that Bluffton was now dead.
+Like Medina, Bluffton is still owned by AT&T and active.

 Present Function